patternfly/training-scenarios/react/react-customize/step3.md

 Next modify the cards.

-1) <strong>Add a hover effect to the `card` component.</strong>
+1) <strong>Add a hover effect to the `Card` component.</strong>

-PatternFly components, including `card`, can be customized with properties.
+PatternFly components, including `Card`, can be customized with properties.
 Add a hover effect to the cards with the `isHoverable` property.

 It should look like this: